DilVika/MentionHelperTelegramBot/README.md

 - Mention all users in a group
 - Built with Node.js 18 and TypeScript 5.1
-- Uses Serverless Framework for deployment on AWS
+- Uses Serverless Framework or AWS (you choose it) for deployment on AWS
 - Local development with serverless-offline
 - DynamoDB integration for data storage